Cylvre-Language/Cylvre/CONTRIBUTING.md

 First of all, thanks for contributing to Cylvre! :partying_face:

-It is the dedictaion of people like you that make this project useful for everyone else.
-As of now, there are a lot of issues with the compiler as it is still pre-alpha.
-There are only a few ways to contribute to this project and more ways will be added soon.
+It is the dedication of people like you that help this project by submitting issues, pull requests etc. As of now, there are a lot of issues with the compiler as it is still pre-alpha.
+There are still a few ways to contribute to this project.
+Interested?
+Read these guidelines to help you on your journey.

 ## Ways to contribute.